JoseJX/analogue-pocket-patches/README.md

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/Uno.ips).

-## Usurper Ghoul v1.9
+## Usurper Ghoul

-This patch converts `Usurper Ghoul v1.9` to the `.pocket` format.
+This patch converts `Usurper Ghoul` v1.9 to the `.pocket` format.
 Get a copy of the ROM from the [developer's itch.io site](https://evandahm.itch.io/usurper-ghoul).

 ROM MD5: `a395cafa0678f64114e6a8577ed58bfe`